Skip to main content

 mcp setup --toolset accepts all, readonly, projects, reports, or billing.
 For graph or validation toolsets, configure the client to run cloudeval mcp serve --toolset graph or --toolset validation directly.
 Generic MCP client example:

 Use the generic output for MCP-compatible clients that accept an mcpServers JSON config.
 For Ollama-powered agents, configure the agent host launched by Ollama, such as a local coding agent or editor extension, with the generated CloudEval stdio entry.
-Focused toolsets:
+Focused toolsets: Example:

 JSON-configured client example: